thisispriyanshu/saheli/README.md

 # Saheli - Your Ultimate Safety Companion

 Saheli, meaning 'female best friend' in Hindi, is an innovative mobile application designed to ensure the safety and security of women, empowering them to navigate through various situations confidently.
-Developed as a part of the Google Solution Challenge hackathon, Saheli app is built using Flutter and integrating cutting-edge technologies and thoughtful features to address the pressing issue of women's safety.
+Developed as a part of the Google Solution Challenge hackathon 2024, Saheli app is built using Flutter and integrating cutting-edge technologies and thoughtful features to address the pressing issue of women's safety.

 [![Watch the video](http://i3.ytimg.com/vi/c8pdFwBinEU/hqdefault.jpg)](https://www.youtube.com/embed/APOPm01BVrk)